sssskyds/Home-Automation/README.md

 # MAIN COMPONENTS USED
 ## 1. NodeMCU:
  NodeMCU is based on the ESP8266-12E WIFI System-On-Chip, loaded with an open source, Lua-based firmware.
 The board is perfect for IoT application and other Situation where wireless connectivity is required.
-It has microcontroller-equipped prototyping boards which can be programmed using the Arduino IDE.![Nodemcu]
+It has microcontroller-equipped prototyping boards which can be programmed using the Arduino IDE.
 ![NodeMcu](https://i.imgur.com/9K9bggy.png)

 ## NodeMCU ESP8266 Specifications & Features